Telix Pharmaceuticals (TLX) Hit with Investor Lawsuit Alleging Misstatements on Prostate Cancer Drug Progress and Supply Chain Reliability-- Hagens Berman

 News provided byHagens Berman Sobol Shapiro LLP

 SAN FRANCISCO, Nov.
-25, 2025 /PRNewswire/ --Telix Pharmaceuticals Ltd. (NASDAQ: TLX), a commercial-stage biopharmaceutical company specializing in diagnostic and therapeutic radiopharmaceuticals, is now the target of a securities class action lawsuit following a series of regulatory setbacks and steep stock declines over the summer.
+26, 2025 /PRNewswire/ -- Telix Pharmaceuticals Ltd. (NASDAQ: TLX), a commercial-stage biopharmaceutical company specializing in diagnostic and therapeutic radiopharmaceuticals, is now the target of a securities class action lawsuit following a series of regulatory setbacks and steep stock declines over the summer.

 Hagens Berman is actively investigating the allegations and urges Telix investors who suffered substantial losses to submit your losses now.